Bear21/PollutedPlanetPatcher/README.md

-PollutedPlanetPatcher - made redundent
-As of Polluted Planet 3/1/14
+PollutedPlanetPatcher - made redundent as of Polluted Planet 3/1/14
 =====================

 Changes the resolution of Polluted Planet by Grant Kot